triXXXy13/AmazingTelegramBot/README.md

-                              My first attempt to create a telegram bot :alien:
+                              My first attempt to create a telegram bot